 1. Demand: How many open positions per time period are we trying to fill with this value stream

-2. LT (Lead Time): At each activity what is the lead time.
-In the example, job posting and sourcing delivers results in a LT of 5 days
+2. LT (Lead Time): At each activity what is the lead time?
+In the example, job posting and sourcing deliver results in a LT of 5 days

 3. Resource PT (Resource Processing Time): We can assign different resources to support an activity and specify how much of that resource time is needed.
 In the example, 1 day of the recruiting staff’s time is needed in support of the job posting and sourcing for each open position